Optimism & Kindness

 • Disease: Slower disease progression and better quality of life

-Sources: Harvard University study by Lewina Lee analyzing 69,744 participants; PNAS 2019 study on optimism and longevity; Mount Sinai Hospital meta-analysis by Dr. Alan Rozanski reviewing 229,391 participants.
+Sources: Harvard University study (Lewina Lee, 69,744 participants); PNAS 2019; Mount Sinai Hospital meta-analysis (Dr. Alan Rozanski, 229,391 participants).

-Mental Health Benefits:
+Mental Health Benefits

 • Lower rates of depression and anxiety